-- (1) A person ("A") who unlawfully and intentionally engages the services of a complainant who is mentally disabled ("B"), for financial or other reward, favour or compensation to B or to a third person ("C")- - (a) for the purpose of engaging in a sexual act with B, irrespective of whether the sexual act is committed or not; or - (b) by committing a sexual act with B,
+- (1) A person ("A") who unlawfully and intentionally engages the services of a complainant who is mentally disabled ("B"), for financial or other reward, favour or compensation to B or to a third person ("C")- - (a) for the purpose of engaging in a sexual act with B, irrespective of whether the sexual act is committed or not; or is, in addition to any other offence which he or she may be convicted of, guilty of the offence of sexual exploitation of a person who is mentally disabled.

-- (2) A person ("A") who unlawfully and intentionally offers the services of a person who is mentally disabled ("B") to a third person ("C"), for financial or other reward, favour or compensation to A. B or to another person ("D")- - (a) for purposes of the commission of a sexual act with B by C; - (b) by inviting, persuading or inducing B to allow C to commit a sexual act with B; - (c) by participating in, being involved in. promoting, encouraging or facilitating the commission of a sexual act with B by C;
+(b) by committing a sexual act with B,

-- (d) by making available, offering or engaging B for purposes of the commission of a sexual act with B by C; or - (e) by detaining B, whether under threat, force, coercion, deception, abuse of power or authority, for purposes of the commission of a sexual act with B by C, is guilty of an offence of being involved in the sexual exploitation of a person who is mentally disabled.
+- (2) A person ("A") who unlawfully and intentionally offers the services of a person who is mentally disabled ("B") to a third person ("C"), for financial or other reward, favour or compensation to A. B or to another person ("D")- - (a) for purposes of the commission of a sexual act with B by C; - (b) by inviting, persuading or inducing B to allow C to commit a sexual act with B; - (c) by participating in, being involved in. promoting, encouraging or facilitating the commission of a sexual act with B by C; - (d) by making available, offering or engaging B for purposes of the commission of a sexual act with B by C; or - (e) by detaining B, whether under threat, force, coercion, deception, abuse of power or authority, for purposes of the commission of a sexual act with B by C, is guilty of an offence of being involved in the sexual exploitation of a person who is mentally disabled.